the speech & language trainers

 Elklan Communication Friendly Setting (CFSe) accreditation is awarded to settings that have trained and support all their staff in communication and language development.
 They will also show evidence of embedding this knowledge in targeted interventions and through the implementation of a Communication Policy.
 Accreditation can be achieved in one year and can be renewed after three years.
 It is the most cost effective strategy available for whole-setting capacity building in communication.

-CFSe Special - an overview of the process
+Communication Friendly Setting (CFSe) Award for Special School Settings - an overview of the process

 Becoming a CFSe involves three elements each of which can be commissioned separately: